epinio/docs/docs/reference/security/authorization.md

 Since version **1.11.0** Epinio is shipped with a new authorization layer with two default roles: **admin** and **user**.
 Roles can be "namescoped", and they can be also customized with different permissions.

 A user with the admin role will have the permission to perform any operation.
-A standard user will have only read permissions, but also has the permissions to create namespaces.
-When a user creates a namespace, they will automatically have the admin permission for it.
+A standard user has read access across resources and can create namespaces (automatically gaining admin permission on namespaces they create).
+As of 1.14.1 the default `user` role also grants builder-image management; see the role definition below.

 By default, after the installation two users are available: `admin` and `epinio`, both with the password `password`.
 The operator can control the creation of those users through the `api.users` key in [values.yaml](https://github.com/epinio/helm-charts/blob/main/chart/epinio/values.yaml).
 In a production setup, the default `api.users` value needs to be overridden.